-Browse these recipes from my kitchen . . .
+Browse through my recipe box . . .

 Here’s this year’s Thanksgiving cranberry sauce recipe.
-It’s a keeper!read more
+It’s sweet and tart, vegan and low glycemic.
+It’s great on turkey sandwiches before AND after the holidays … it’s a keeper!read more

 I was excited for this opportunity to test Beyond Meat, a new plant-based sustainable meat substitute, and found that the Fiesta flavor crumbles make a delicious taco topping.
 Click here for my recipe.read more

 The zucchini harvest has begun!
 I’m not yet regretting the 5 plants I popped in the ground planning for a summer of squash blossom quesadillas and my dream of edible flower pizza, but the season is young.
 No doubt in a couple of months I’ll find a monstrous zucchini or two hidden under the scarlet runner beans as in years past and have to do something drastic again.

 A Memorial Day weekend spent trying to refinish the kitchen cabinets is livened up with this perfect summer watermelon salad.read more